antonio-vachev/pyrevit_bim_ticket/README.md

 # pyrevit-bim-ticket
 PyRevit extension to register Revit user's BIM requests.
+Based on [Deyan Nenov's](https://github.com/dnenov?tab=repositories) tutorial.
 The request contains information regarding:
 - How **urgent** is the issue?
 - Who is it **assigned** to?